YaleDHLab/dhlab-site/_events/2019-10-03-storymaps.md

 tags:
   - Spatial Analysis
 teaser: >
   We are pleased to announce the launch of the Yale StoryMaps Network, a working group for thinking about web maps and storytelling.
-Join us for the first two events of the year: a kick-off to share information about StoryMaps and a clinic to get help with your own project!
+Join us for the first two events of the year: a kick-off to share information about StoryMaps and a clinic for help with your own project!
 ---

 ### Overview
 We are pleased to announce the launch of the Yale StoryMaps Network, a working group for thinking about web maps and storytelling.
-Join us for the first two events of the year: a kick-off to share information about StoryMaps and a clinic to get help with your own project!
+Join us for the first two events of the year: a kick-off to share information about StoryMaps and a clinic to for help with your own project!

 ### Yale StoryMaps Network Kick-Off